Indianapolis Accident Lawyers Helping Bikers and Their Families

 Because motorcycles do not offer the physical protection that cars do, motorcycle riders are much more susceptible to catastrophic injuries, such as traumatic brain injuries (TBI), broken limbs, road rash, spinal cord injuries and even wrongful death.

 Each year thousands of bikers are seriously injured or killed in motorcycle accidents, but they and their families do not receive the compensation to which they are entitled.
-Insurance companies often initially offer collision victims a small settlement.
+Insurance companies often initially offer collision victims small settlements.
 This can leave motorcycle accident victims without the resources they need to pay for medical bills, rehabilitation, bike repairs and other expenses.

-Our Indianapolis accident attorneys can determine the true value of your case and the amount to which you are entitled.
+Our attorneys can determine the true value of your case and the amount to which you are entitled.
 We have obtained million-dollar verdicts and settlements on behalf of our clients.
 Victims who try to handle their own legal affairs after a serious motorcycle accident are often left bearing the majority of the expenses from an accident that was not their fault.

 Motorcycle Safety Tips